emarsden/dash-mpd-cli/README.md

       --keep-audio <AUDIO-PATH>
           Keep audio stream (if audio is available as a separate media stream) in file specified by AUDIO-PATH.

+      --key <KID:KEY>
+          Use KID:KEY to decrypt encrypted media streams.
+KID should be either a track id in decimal (e.g. 1), or a 128-bit keyid (32 hexadecimal characters).
+KEY should be 32 hexadecimal characters.
+Example: --key eb676abbcb345e96bbcf616630f1a3da:100b6c20940f779a4589152b57d2dacb.
+You can use this option multiple times.

       --save-fragments <FRAGMENTS-DIR>
           Save media fragments to this directory (will be created if it does not exist).